 When we talk about feeding heifers economically, we need to look at ways to keep feed costs as low as possible, but, at the same time, feed for optimal heifer growth and weight gain.
-Our growth goals for heifers are for them to calve in at 85 to 90% of their mature weight and 95% of mature structural height at an age of 22 to 24 months of age.
-For a herd with mature Holsteins averaging 1600 lbs of body weight, heifers should weigh approximately 1350 lbs. after calving at 24 months of age or younger.
+Our goal for Holstein heifers is to get them to weigh approximately 1200 lbs after calving at 24 months of age or younger.
+This means that our heifer-raising program needs to be directed towards having heifers weighing 1350 lbs before calving since the calf, fetal membranes etc will weigh approximately 150 lbs.